melatemarkos/qa-ecommerce-automation/README.md

+### 🚧  Project Status: In Progress 🚧
+- This project is still a work in progress.
+Contributions, issues, and feedback are welcome!

 # 💻 QA Automation for E-Commerce App
 This is a comprehensive QA project for a sample e-commerce site, built using the Page Object Model (POM) design pattern.
 It covers both **manual and automated testing** using Python, Selenium WebDriver, and PyTest.